 First, there’s no need to rush into any decisions on how to use the money.

 You could use part of your inheritance or lump sum to fully fund your IRA for the year.
 You could also set aside some of the money for your daily expenses, freeing up more of your salary for your 401(k).

 Get some advice

 For example, an inheritance of an IRA could come with tax consequences, so you might need to consult with a tax professional.
-And a financial advisor can help you protect your newfound funds and integrate them into your financial strategy.
+And a financial advisor can help you protect your newfound funds and integrate them into your overall financial strategy.

-Receiving a financial boon may truly be a “once in a lifetime” opportunity – so make the most of it.
+Receiving a financial boon may truly be a once-in-a-lifetime opportunity, so make the most of it.